decayingcrow/decayingcrow/README.md

 i am in a relationship with my awesome fag squad and id appreciate if nobody flirted with me or make any sexual comments

+i guess im considered "woke" ????????? if you think calling out someone who was making grooming jokes to not be funny is woke

 ### IWC

 bro strider / dirk, meulin, cronus, hussie, caliborn kins or fans (most of you guys are really weird, im sorry)